crate/elasticsearch-inout-plugin/README.rst

     "output_file": "/tmp/dump"

 A path to the resulting output file.
 The containing directory of the given ``output_file`` has to exist.
-The given ``output_file`` MUST NOT exist.
+The given ``output_file`` MUST NOT exist, unless the parameter ``force_overwrite`` is set to true.

-If the path is relative, the files will be stored relative to the node's data directory in the ``export`` subfolder.
-The absolute path can be seen in the JSON response of the request.
-Some variable substitution is possible (see Variable Substitution).
+If the path of the output file is relative, the files will be stored relative to each node's first `node data location`, which is usually a subdirectory of the configured data location.
+This absolute path can be seen in the JSON response of the request.
+If you don't know where this location is, you can do a dry-run with the ``explain`` element set to ``true`` to find out.

+Some variable substitution in the output_file's name is also possible (see Variable Substitution).

 - Required (if ``output_cmd`` has been omitted)